LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/standard-new-installation/index.rst

 |image36|

-Refer to section on :doc:`\getting-started\licensing-management\index` for further detail on licensing the applications.
+Refer to section on :doc:`/getting-started/licensing-management/index` for further detail on licensing the applications.

-To perform a manual installation refer to :doc:`\getting-started\manual-installation-using-scripts\index`
+To perform a manual installation refer to :doc:`/getting-started/manual-installation-using-scripts/index`

-Activate the context menu with the :doc:`\getting-started\content-package-installation\index`
+Activate the context menu with the :doc:`/getting-started/first-time-installation/content-package-installation/index`

 .. |image11| image:: img_11.png